-Based upon the Findings of Fact and Conclusions above, it is the recommendation of the City Manager that the City Council adopt Alternative #1, thereby approving the preliminary plat for Bella Woods with the street extended to the west line of the proposed development as shown on Attachment D, conditioned on:
+Therefore, based upon the Findings of Fact and Conclusions above, it is the recommendation of the Department of Planning and Housing that the Planning and Zoning Commission act in accordance with Alternative No. 1, which is to recommend approval of the preliminary plat for Bella Woods, conditioned on:

-a.
-The applicant completing a number of updates to this proposed plat prior to presentation to the Story County Supervisors for approval.
-These updates include a complete grading plan, tabular data, etc. (The applicant had limited time to draw this plat based on the direction of staff to provide an option extend the road to the west.)
+a) The applicant completing a number of updates to this proposed plat prior to presentation to the City Council for approval, including a complete grading plan, tabular data, etc.